-With consistently increasing passenger numbers, the rail service is an essential network that needs to be strengthened through investment that will both protect connectivity and boost the Peninsula economy.
+Trends show that passenger numbers are continuing to rise and are regularly outstripping national growth figures over the last two decades.
+The rail service is an essential network that needs to be strengthened through investment that will both protect connectivity and boost the Peninsula economy.

 The PRTF is calling on the Government to commit to long-term investment that will deliver the improvements outlined in the document, ‘Closing the gap’.
 This 20-year plan for investment demonstrates the need to close the growing gap between the South West and the rest of the UK in terms of rail funding and improvements.